SA v IND: Would love to have more big scores from batting line-up, says Dravid

-Johannesburg, Jan 2 India head coach Rahul Dravid said on Sunday that he would like to have more big scores from the batting line-up in the second Test against South Africa at the Wanderers.
+Johannesburg, Jan 2 India head coach Rahul Dravid said he would like to have more big scores from the batting line-up in the second Test against South Africa beginning at the Wanderers on Monday.

 He also hoped that the second as well as the third Test will give a chance to the batters to step up and convert a good start into a big knock.
-India, 1-0 up in the three-match series, will be looking to seal the series in the second Test beginning on Monday.
+India, 1-0 up in the three-match series, will be looking to seal the series in the second Test.

 "Hopefully, this Test and the next one will probably be one of their opportunities to step up, play a big knock and convert one of those starts," said Dravid in the pre-match virtual press conference.